Quick start

 - Enter the paver length and width in inches.

-- Add waste for cuts, broken pieces, edge pieces, and pattern layout.
+- Add waste for cuts, broken pieces, edge pieces, pattern layout, and a few matching spares.

 Best uses